robzolkos/claude-commands/review.md

 Leave your feedback in a clear and concise manner, providing specific examples from the code where applicable.
 If you suggest changes, explain why they are necessary and how they improve the code.

-Prioritise your feedback should be in the form of comments on the affected lines of code.
+Prioritise your feedback in the form of comments on the affected lines of code.
 This keeps the review focused and actionable.

 Use clear and professional language, and avoid any personal opinions or biases.
 Focus solely on the technical aspects of the code.